nhtlongcs/liveness-detection/README.md

 # Liveness detection

 A strong baseline for liveness detection.
 The challenge is a part of the [ZaloAI Challenge Series](https://challenge.zalo.ai/), a series of challenges organized by ZaloAI to promote AI research in Vietnam.
+The source code could be used for similar tasks, such as face anti-spoofing or detecting fake videos.

 ## Table of Contents
 <!-- table of content of this file -->